 Overall it was a great experience, and the price was right.
 There are a few things though that are worth mentioning:

 1) Many vacation rentals will require a security deposit and most will require payment in advance.
 As long as you don’t break anything, you will get the security deposit money back shortly after your trip is over.
 However, if you are watching your cash flow, you should keep that in mind.

-We decided to wait to go grocery shopping until after we unpacked, but still there was still a bit of guessing as to what time we would get to Mont Vernon.
+We decided to wait to go grocery shopping until after we unpacked, but still, there was still a bit of guessing as to what time we would get to Mont Vernon.
 Luckily, we managed to guess correctly.
 After a few minutes the owner’s agent arrived, she showed us to the room and told us a few things (including how to operate the washing machine – apparently I wasn’t paying attention – more on that later).

 3) There wasn’t a front desk or any resources available for us if we had questions on what to do, where to eat, etc. This wasn’t a problem for us, but it could be for others.
 It is definitely something that you should consider.

 4) Unlike in a hotel, there isn’t daily housekeeping.
 After the first day, we needed to wash towels.
 Unfortunately, I could not figure out how to operate the washing machine (the buttons were in French).
-Luckily, Anisa was able to facetime with her boyfriend, and he was able to tell us what to do.
+Luckily, Anisa was able to facetime with her boyfriend, Russell, and he was able to tell us what to do.

 5) We had difficulties getting the safe to work in our vacation rental.
 We had to contact the owner’s agent and set up a time the following day for her to come by to help us.
 Even after, we weren’t confident we would be able to open the safe after getting it to lock, so we just chose not to use it.
 In general, if something isn’t working in a vacation rental, it will take longer to get fixed than if you are in a hotel because there may not be maintenance on site.